kdlippin/10kft-api/CONTRIBUTING.md

-# Contributing to Smartsheet Live Data Connector User Guide
+# Contributing to 10,000ft API User Guide

 ## Purpose

-This guide explains how to contribute to the Smartsheet Live Data Connector User Guide.
-The actual Smartsheet Live Data Connector documentation can be viewed [here](http://smartsheet-platform.github.io/odbc-docs).
+This guide explains how to contribute to the 10,000ft User Guide.
+The actual 10,000ft API documentation can be viewed [here CHANGETHIS](link-to-published-content).

 ## Submitting Changes
 The project should be tested locally before putting up a pull request to ensure that the changes are working as expected and original functionality is not affected.